 MakeHuman is a great tool for generating humanoid character models quickly.
 Still, it has its limitations.
 At present, the hair and clothing options are extremely limited, it can’t do non-humanoid avatars, and even its “proxies” are too high-poly for mobile games.
 Before I discovered MakeHuman, I learned how to create character models from scratch in Blender.
 It’s a skill which allows me to make up for MakeHuman’s shortcomings.
-In this post, I’ll give a brief overview of the process of manually creating a character model and provide links to Blender tutorials on the various steps.
+In this article, I’ll give a brief overview of the process of manually creating a character model and provide links to Blender tutorials on the various steps.

 To start, you’re going to need some concept art of the character you’re going to model.
 Concept art is more than just a few quick sketches when it comes to 3D modeling.
 You’re going to need side by side pictures of the character at different angles: at the minimum, a front shot and a side shot.
 The shots will need eyes, noses, clothes, etc. all to be lined up near-perfectly for the next step.